Theory of dynamical superradiance in organic materials: Introduction

+Organic emitters have been used in experiments demonstrating strong light-matter coupling, polariton lasing, and Bose-Einstein condensation~\cite{torma_strong_2014,hakala_boseeinstein_2018, de_giorgi_interaction_2018,keeling_boseeinstein_2020, vakevainen_sub-picosecond_2020}.
+Hence, they are a promising platform for harnessing collective effects in light-matter coupling.
+Motivated by the necessity to model realistic emitters for state-of-the-art experiments, we extend in this work the treatment of dynamical SR from two-level systems \cite{abate_exakte_1964,bonifacio_coherent_1970,barnett_collective_1984,seke_influence_1989,seke_collapse_1989,eastham_new_2007} to organic molecules, by explicitly incorporating vibrational modes in the system description.

-We consider two different models to describe the influence of the environment of vibrational modes.
-In the first, the vibrational modes are treated as a Markovian bath for the emitters, through a local dephasing term in a Lindblad master equation, see Fig.~\ref{fig:system-initial-conditions}(a)i.
-In the second, we include vibrational modes explicitly in the system Hamiltonian, giving the Holstein--Tavis--Cummings (HTC) model~\cite{roden_accounting_2012, cwik_polariton_2014}, Fig.~\ref{fig:system-initial-conditions}(a)ii.
-We will see that, while in both descriptions vibronic coupling suppresses the extent and duration of the dynamical SR, there are significant differences in behavior, particularly when the vibronic coupling becomes strong.
+As a first approximation, the effect of a vibrational environment on the electronic degrees of freedom can be treated as a pure dephasing term in a Markovian master equation, see Fig.~\ref{fig:system-initial-conditions}(a)i.
+This is a phenomenological model aiming to capture the decoherence induced by a vibrational bath that weakly couples to the electronic states, but crucially cannot account for realistic electron-phonon interactions.
+To go beyond the pure dephasing model, we include one vibrational mode per molecule explicitly in the system Hamiltonian, giving the Holstein--Tavis--Cummings (HTC) model~\cite{roden_accounting_2012, cwik_polariton_2014,spano_optical_2015, herrera_cavity-controlled_2016, wu_when_2016, zeb_exact_2018}, Fig.~\ref{fig:system-initial-conditions}(a)ii.
+The main advancement of this work is to study dynamical SR in the HTC model.
+We will see that, while in both the phenomenological model and the HTC model vibrational coupling suppresses the extent and duration of the dynamical SR, there are significant differences in behavior, particularly when the vibronic coupling becomes strong.

 The leading challenge of modelling dynamical SR systems is the exponential growth of the size of the Hilbert space with the number of molecules.
 For the open TC model with local incoherent processes, methods leveraging the weak permutation symmetry of the emitters~\cite{chaseCollectiveProcessesEnsemble2008,xu_simulating_2013, richter_numerically_2015, damanet_cooperative_2016, kirton_suppressing_2017, shammah_open_2018,barberenaGeneralizedHolsteinPrimakoffMapping2025} allow numerical solution up to $N\approx30$ emitters.
 Here, we extend a powerful numerical method~\cite{gong_steady-state_2016}, which additionally exploits the weak U(1) symmetry of the Lindblad master equation, enabling a solution of the dissipative TC model with local losses and dephasing up to $N\sim140$ emitters when starting from a fully inverted initial state.